-- The first issue involves reliably preventing water from sneaking behind the aluminum and causing the roof edge to get wet and rot.
+- Preventing water from sneaking behind the aluminum and causing the roof edge to get wet and rot.

-- The second is all about making allowances for aluminum’s unstoppable habit of liberally expanding and contracting with changes in temperature.
+- Making allowances for aluminum’s unstoppable habit of liberally expanding and contracting with changes in temperature.

-- The third issue involves securing fascia so it withstands every kind of harsh weather that comes along.
+- Securing fascia so it withstands every kind of harsh weather that comes along.

-Working with aluminum soffit, fascia and J-channel involves cutting operations that use a combination of hand and power tools.
+Working with factory-finished aluminum soffit and fascia involves cutting operations that use a combination of hand and power tools.
 Besides a good pair of aviation snips for medium-sized cuts, I use a pair of small, first-aid scissors for completing tiny cuts accurately.
 And you can’t beat a sliding compound mitre saw for large, repetitive cuts.
 The blade I prefer is made especially for soffit and fascia work, and slices more cleanly and quietly than a regular crosscut blade.
 For best results, also give a quick shot of WD-40 to the teeth after every few cuts, to extend blade life.

 The factory-applied finish on the aluminum you’re working with will last for decades outdoors, but it’s surprisingly easy to scratch while it’s going up.
-And with all the metal filings that build up around the saw after just a few cuts, it’s a dangerous place, especially when you’re working with dark brown aluminum.
+And with all the metal filings that build up around the saw after just a few cuts, it’s a dangerous place, especially when you’re working with dark brown aluminum that shows scratches so clearly.
 You can greatly reduce the scratch hazard by installing self-sticking felt pads onto the support arms of your saw.
 This protects the painted finish on those occasions when soffit and fascia needs to be cut with the finish facing down.
 I use the kind of felt sold to protect wood floors from furniture feet.

 This phase of the work is simple, but if brick or stone veneer will be going up later, J-channel gets a little trickier.
 You’ll need to determine the amount of space the veneer requires, then locate the J-channel that same distance from the wall.
 Snap a chalk line to act as a guide, then fasten the J-channel with screws along the mark.